oracle/python-oracledb/doc/src/user_guide/tracing.rst

 The boolean attributes :attr:`Connection.thin` and :attr:`ConnectionPool.thin`
 can be used to show the current mode of a python-oracledb connection or pool, respectively.
+The method :meth:`oracledb.is_thin_mode()` can also be used, but review its usage notes about when its return value may change.

 The python-oracledb version can be shown with :data:`oracledb.__version__`.

-The information can also be seen in the Oracle Database data dictionary table V$SESSION_CONNECT_INFO:
+Version and mode information can also be seen in the Oracle Database data dictionary table V$SESSION_CONNECT_INFO:

 .. code-block:: python